KasperKnop/WEB1/docs/09-browser-apis.md

 ### Persisting Data

-Make sure that train conductors can't accidentally lose the count when refreshing the page.
+Make sure that train conductors can't accidentally lose the count when refreshing the page or closing the browser tab.

 ??? tip "Tips"
     - `localStorage` stores the value as a string.
 Convert it to a number (e.g. using the `Number()` function) to make sure that you don't fall victim to unexpected type coercion!